opnsense/docs/source/manual/vpnet.rst

 Dead Peer Detection (DPD) .................................

-Dead Peer Detection (DPD) is a method of detecting a dead IKE peer by sending periodic R-U-THERE messages to the remote expecting R-U-THERE-ACK messages in return as specified by `RFC 3706 <https://www.ietf.org/rfc/rfc3706.txt>`__.
+Dead Peer Detection (DPD) is a method of detecting a dead IKE peer as specified by `RFC 3706 <https://www.ietf.org/rfc/rfc3706.txt>`__.

 When a peer is assumed dead, an action may be specified, such as closing the CHILD_SA or re-negotiate the CHILD_SA under a fresh IKE_SA.